-Interdisciplinary Arts and Sciences (IAS) offers three graduate degrees: a Master of Arts in Cultural Studies, a Master of Arts in Policy Studies, and a Master of Fine Arts in Creative Writing & Poetics, and a Certificate in Public Scholarship.
+Interdisciplinary Arts and Sciences (IAS) offers three graduate degrees: a Master of Arts in Cultural Studies, a Master of Arts in Policy Studies, a Master of Fine Arts in Creative Writing & Poetics, and a Certificate in Public Scholarship.
 These graduate degrees share a commitment to linking the critical, creative, and analytical skills emphasized in academic graduate programs to the practical and applied skills found in professional programs.
 This unique mix of theory and practice allows graduates to move directly into careers or to pursue further education at the doctoral level.

 Master of Arts in Cultural Studies